Back to normal not good enough for Boston College, Hafley - NewsBreak

 Back to normal not good enough for Boston College, Hafley

-BOSTON — After spending his first year at Boston College coaching in a pandemic, Jeff Hafley isn’t looking for things to get back to normal.
-Normal for the Eagles — at least under predecessor Steve Addazio — has meant seven wins and a .500 record (at best) in the Atlantic Coast Conference.
-Hafley went 6-5 (5-5 ACC) in his first year in Chestnut Hill, including a four-point loss to No. 12 North Carolina and a six-point loss to top-ranked Clemson in which BC led by 18 just before halftime.www.sandiegouniontribune.com
+BOSTON (AP) -- After spending his first year at Boston College coaching in a pandemic, Jeff Hafley isn't looking for things to get back to normal.
+Normal for the Eagles -- at least under predecessor Steve Addazio -- has meant seven wins and a .500 record (at best) in the Atlantic Coast Conference.
+Hafley went 6-5 (5-5 ACC) in his first year in Chestnut Hill, including a four-point loss to No. 12 North Carolina and a six-point loss to top-ranked Clemson in which BC led by 18 just before halftime.www.semoball.com

 Comments / 0